dshawul/NebulaSEM/paper/paper.md

 # Summary

-NebulaSEM is an advanced computational fluid dynamics (CFD) model employing the high-order discontinuous Galerkin spectral elementi (dGSEM) method.
+NebulaSEM is an advanced computational fluid dynamics (CFD) model employing the high-order discontinuous Galerkin spectral element (dGSEM) method.
 Originally designed for generic CFD applications with polyhedral elements on unstructured grids, NebulaSEM has recently evolved into an atmospheric simulation code.
 This paper presents the key features, capabilities, and applications of NebulaSEM, highlighting its high-order discretization, oct-tree cell-based adaptive mesh refinement (AMR), support for new solver development, turbulence models, and parallelization strategies.
 The software addresses the need for